onnx/onnx-tensorrt/README.md

 ## Supported TensorRT Versions

-Development on the Master branch is for the latest version of [TensorRT 6.0](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.
+Development on the Master branch is for the latest version of [TensorRT 7.0](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.

-For version 6.0 without full-dimensions support, clone and build from the [6.0 branch](https://github.com/onnx/onnx-tensorrt/tree/6.0)

-For version 5.1, clone and build from the [5.1 branch](https://github.com/onnx/onnx-tensorrt/tree/5.1)

-For versions < 5.1, clone and build from the [5.0 branch](https://github.com/onnx/onnx-tensorrt/tree/v5.0)
+For previous versions of TensorRT, refer to their respective branches.

 ## Full Dimensions + Dynamic Shapes